kokhouser/geothing/api/README.md

 Testing for the Geothing API is done through [Mocha](https://mochajs.org/) augmented by [Should](https://shouldjs.github.io/).
 Tests are contained within the `/api/test` folder.
 Refer to the [Mocha wiki](https://github.com/mochajs/mocha/wiki) and/or look at existing tests to get an idea of how to start testing.

+To run the tests, first cd into the `/api/tests` folder and run the following to initilize the testing database:
+`./initializeTestDatabase.sh`

-To run the tests, run the following command from within the `/api/tests` folder:
+Then, run the following command from within the `/api/tests` folder:
 `mocha {test file name}`

 Alternatively, run the following from within the `api` folder to run all available tests: